-Canada’s economic growth has slowed in the last few years due to the volatility of world oil prices, but it has still maintained a high quality of life, “green” business practices, and an abundance of natural resources.
+Canada’s economic growth has slowed in the last few years (since the middle of 2016) due to the volatility of world oil prices, but it has still maintained a high quality of life, “green” business practices, and an abundance of natural resources.
 Canada has developed at the same pace as the US, and boasts both English and French as national languages.
 This article discusses the opportunities and challenges to consider when growing your business in Canada.

 The market at a glance